kespindler/hackjam2-dropedit/README.md

 1. Dropbox keeps a record of your app to ensure security.
 You'll first need to create an app with Dropbox in order to use their services.
 Go [here](https://www.dropbox.com/developers/apps) to create your app on Dropbox.
 2. You'll need the Dropbox Python library.
 I included it in the Github files to make your life a bit easier, but feel free to install it yourself if you want the satisfaction of doing everything yourself.
+3. Check out the example that Dropbox uses, either in the zip that you downloaded from Dropbox, or from the dropbox-examples folder from this Github.

+Parts of this example are actually going to form the first pages of your application.

 Create a Dropbox application.
 _Fun with OAuth_